ridvikpal/SimplyTrack/README.md

   <img src="initial_setup.png" />
 </p>

 As you can see, alongside the MySQL server information you have the opportunity to create new databases and tables in order to automatically setup the right table configuration to start entering data immediately.
-Of course, you need to have the right creation privliges for the MySQL server you are accessing.
+Of course, you need to have the right creation privileges for the MySQL server you are accessing.
 In case you want to generate the table yourself, here are the parameters for a table that this application is compatible with:

 <div align="center">